md-zaman/docker-learning/Mosh/Readme.md.txt

 2. Remove a container:
     docker rm c1

-3. A conatiner cannot be removed if it is running.
+3. A container cannot be removed if it is running.
 So, if you want to remove it either stop it first and then remove it or you can force remove it by: docker rm -f c1